The Old Vic Theatre

 • 1880: The theatre was renamed once more as the Royal Victoria Hall, with Emma Cons as owner.
 By this time, it was already known as the Old Vic.
 After Cons’ death, her niece Lilian Baylis took over.

-• World War II: The Old Vic was damaged in the war and so the Old Vic Company (formed by John Gielgud in 1929) moved to a base in Burnley and toured a lot.
+• World War II: The Old Vic was damaged in the war so the Old Vic Company (formed by John Gielgud in 1929) moved to a base in Burnley and toured a lot.

-• 1963: The Old Vic Company dissolved and was replaced by the National Theatre company, led by Laurence Olivier.
+• 1963: The Old Vic Company dissolved and was replaced by the National Theatre Company, led by Laurence Olivier.
 This company used the Old Vic as a base until it found its own “home”.

 • 1985: The Old Vic had a lot of restoration work done and Jonathan Miller became artistic director.
 Miller was replaced by Sir Peter Hall in 1997 and in 2003 Kevin Spacey stepped into the role.
 In 2015, Spacey left the role, amid some controversy, and Matthew Warchus took over.